-Having your pet spayed or neutered is a very important step in their care, and can have a significant impact on their future health.
+Spay and neuter surgeries are a very important step in your pet's care, and can have a significant impact on their future health.
 Additionally, the pet population of Antioch benefits from fewer unwanted pregnancies and dogs and cats being brought into shelters, where they may or may not be adopted.
 Fewer strays and less-crowded shelters mean more animals in loving homes where they belong.

 Is it time to schedule your pet’s spay or neuter surgery?